QuantumRadioAstronomy/visibility_repr/README.md

 Is Quantum Computing viable for radio astronomy?

 ## Research questions
 - Considering that naive representation of radio astronomy data is wasteful in qubits, what is a more efficient way to represent such data in a quantum computer?
-- How to efficiently turn radio telscope's visibility data into astronomical images?
+- How to effectively turn radio visibility data into an astronomical image?

 ## Learning materials